-The first thing to do is to conduct keyword research and identify what users are searching for online.
+The first thing to do is conduct keyword research and identify what users are searching for online.
 The best way to do this is by using keyword research tools such as Google Keyword Planner or Ahrefs.

 For example, imagine that after some research you have decided that you want to list restaurants in Chicago on your directory website.

-The search term “Best pizza in Chicago” has around 13,000 monthly searches and also has a low keyword difficulty – meaning it will be fairly easy to rank highly for it.
+The search term “Best pizza in Chicago” has around 13,000 monthly searches and has a low keyword difficulty – meaning it will be fairly easy to rank highly for it.